peterhyun/Fbx-file-player/README.md

 ------------------------------------------------------------
 This version is obsolete.
 Takes way too long to load and lacks some critical implementations such as normal mapping.
-Go to the repository below for a refined version. https://github.com/peterhyun/AnimationFramework
+Go to the following repository for a refined version. https://github.com/peterhyun/AnimationFramework